Preventing Inferences through Data Dependencies on Sensitive Data: Weaker Security Model

 When attribute for the cell $\vCell{}{}$ is discrete, the operator $\vOperator$ in $\vPredicate{}{}(\vCell{}{})$ is limited to either $\neq$ or $=$.
 Therefore, we represent the inferred set of values by a set, called minus\_set, containing the values that cannot be assigned to the cell in the view $\view$.
 On the other hand, when the attribute for the cell $\vCell{}{}$ is continuous, the operator $\vOperator$ could be one of the following: \{$>, \geq, <, \leq\}$ and therefore we use a range, denoted by $(low, high)$ to represent the set of values.
-In Algorithm~\ref{alg:computeState}, we describe how to compute the set of inferred values for a cell based on a given database view and set of instantiated data dependencies.
-For each dependency instantiation, we retrieve the predicate containing sensitive cell $\vPredicate{}{}(\vCell{*}{})$.
-Based on the operator $\vOperator$ \footnote{We consider ``$\leq$" and ``$<$" (similarly ``$\geq$'' and ``$>$") operators as identical in the above algorithm for simplification. } in this predicate, we either put the value of non-sensitive cell $\vCell{}{k}$ in the given $\view$ to \textit{minus\_set} (when $\vDomain{\vCell{*}{}}$ is discrete) or determine \textit{low} and \textit{high} (when $\vDomain{\vCell{*}{}}$) is continuous). }
+The details of the algorithm to compute the set of inferred values for a cell can be found in supplementary materials.

-\extend{ This function computes the exact leakage on a sensitive cell with respect to various instantiated dependencies.
-We utilize this to implement $k$-den where for each sensitive cell after we detect the cuesets (Step 3 in Algorithm~\ref{alg:FullAlgo}), we compare the leakage on a sensitive cell due to the instantiated dependencies (associated with the cuesets).
+This function computes the exact leakage on a sensitive cell with respect to various instantiated dependencies.
+We utilize this to implement $k$-den where for each sensitive cell after we detect the cuesets (line 3 in Algorithm~\ref{alg:FullAlgo}), we compare the leakage on a sensitive cell due to the instantiated dependencies (associated with the cuesets).
 The $k$ parameter, specified as a fraction of the maximum domain size of a sensitive cell, provides a bound on the acceptable leakage on a sensitive cell.
 If the sensitive cell $\vCell{*}{}$ has a discrete domain and $\vCount{\vCell{*}{}.minus\_set}$ $\leq \vCount{\vDomain{\vCell{*}{}}} \times (1 - k)$ evaluates to \true, we do not hide any cells from any of its cuesets.
 On the other hand, for a sensitive cell $\vCell{*}{}$ with a continuous domain we check if $high - low$ $\geq \vCount{\vDomain{\vCell{*}{}}} \times (k)$ evaluates to \true.
-The difference between $low$ and $high$ gives the actual domain size after taking into count leakages due to dependencies.
+The difference between $low$ and $high$ gives the actual domain size after taking into account leakages due to dependencies.